mrocklin/thesis/blas-lapack-implementations.md

 #### GOTO BLAS

 Instead of searching a parameter space the BLAS can be optimized by hand.
-Kazushige Goto hand-tunes the generated assembly of BLAS for particular architectures.
+Kazushige Goto, a single developer, hand-tunes the generated assembly of BLAS for particular architectures.
 GOTO BLAS\cite{Goto2008} is frequently among the fastest implementations available, routinely beating vendor supplied implementations.
 This implementation is an example of a single expert in low-level computation and memory hierarchy distributing expertise through software.

 #### Formal Linear Algebra Methodology Environment (FLAME)